briansimiyuj/doctor-appointment-app/README.md

       2. If selected doctor is available, display the doctor's name and image.
 If not, display a message to select a doctor
       3. Add a dropdown icon to the right of the doctor's name and image.
 When clicked, toggle the showDropdown state
       4. Attach a function to the parent div to toggle the showDropdown state
+      5. If showDropdown is true, display the following:

+      #### Doctor Searchbar Component

+      Doctor Searchbar component will be used to search for doctors

+       1. Create a Doctor Searchbar component and mount it on the Doctor Selector component.
+Pass search term state as a prop
+       2. Make the searchbar a controlled component by attaching a value attribute to the input element and setting it to the search term state
+       3. Create a function to handle the search term change and update the search term state
+       4. Attach the function to the input element's onChange event

 ### Settings Context